opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 * **Query** – The query name that matched the document.
 * **Time found** – The timestamp that indicates when the document was found during the runtime.

-It is possible to configure an alert notification for each finding, however we don't recommend this unless rules are well defined to prevent a huge volume of findings in a high ingestion cluster.
+It is possible to configure an alert notification for each finding; however, we do not recommend this unless rules are well-defined to prevent a huge volume of findings in a high ingestion cluster.

 ---